SansGuidon/bookmarks/README.md

 * [James Routley](https://routley.io/tech/2017/10/15/starting-a-programming-blog.html) - (2017) Advice on starting a programming blog
 * [mezod/awesome-indie](https://github.com/mezod/awesome-indie) - Resources for independent developers to make money
 * [David McRaney](https://youarenotsosmart.com/2010/06/23/confirmation-bias/) - (2010) Confirmation Bias
+* [Buy Me A Coffee](https://www.producthunt.com/posts/buy-me-a-coffee) - A free, fast and beautiful way to accept donations

 # CRM
 * [For The Love Of The Game](http://cocopebble.com/?p=370) - Why We Left Salesforce.com For a $12 CRM Solution